SpoturDeal/MMM-Bose-Soundtouch/README.md

 # MMM-Bose-Soundtouch

-This <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module show the music the Soundtouch is playing
+This <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> module shows the music your Bose Soundtouch is playing

 ## Installation